Training Deep Networks from Zero to Hero: avoiding pitfalls and going beyond: Running the final mile to improve predictions

 \subsection{Activation Functions beyond ReLU}

-The Rectified Linear Unit (ReLU) became the standard activation function for hidden layers of deep networks.
-ReLU truncates negative values to zero, while maintaining the positive values as they are.
-ReLU is often better because, being unbounded above 0, it avoids saturation which generally causes training to drastically slow down due to near-zero gradients.
-The problem with ReLU is that values near zero produce non-useful or bad estimates for the gradient.
-Numerically, it may lead to "dead neurons".
-A dead neuron is stuck completely in the negative side and always outputs zero for the training set.
-Therefore this neuron cannot recover back or learn anymore for the following epochs.
+The Rectified Linear Unit (ReLU) became the standard activation function for hidden layers of deep networks because it avoids saturation which can cause training to slow down due to near-zero gradients.
+The problem is that values of ReLU near zero produce non-useful or bad estimates for the gradient.
+Numerically, it may lead to neurons that stuck completely in the negative side and always outputs zero for the training set.
 Swish and Mish functions were proposed to improve this.

 Swish is a gated version of Sigmoid and defined as $s(x) = x\cdot \sigma(\beta x)$, where $\sigma(.)$ is the Sigmoid function and $\beta$ is a hyper-parameter that can be adjusted arbitrarily or trained.
 Mish is defined as $m(x) = x \cdot \tanh(\ln(1+e^x))$, which is bounded below and unbounded above and the range is approximately $[-0.31, \infty]$.
 Small but consistent improvement were observed when using Swish and Mish instead of ReLU in hidden layers of the network, with a slight advantage for Mish.